2TallTyler/industries_of_the_caribbean/README.md

 #### Required NewGRFs

-* Improved Town Layouts 1.4.0 or later
+* ITL Houses 1.4.0 or later
   * (These houses don’t accept Workers or Food, keeping those cargos going only to your industries.)

 #### (Optional) Suggested NewGRFs